EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolver.md

 students lifted tables
 ~~~
 ...could mean:
-- Each student lifted a different table
-- Two students lifted the same table
+1. Two students lifted the same table
-- Some combinations of students lifted some combinations of tables
+2. Each student lifted a different table
+3. 2 students (together) lifted 2 tables (together) and 1 student lifted a different table.

 To truly represent the semantics of the world properly, the algorithm needs to model when things are happening *together* or *separately*.
+In linguistics:
+- Items purely operating together are called *collective*: #1 has collective students.
+- Items purely operating "separately" are called *distributive*: #2 has distributive students and tables.
+- Items doing a combination of both are called *cumulative*: #3 has cumulative students and tables.

-We can make a simple extension to the algorithm by assuming variables always contain a *set* of values, which are one or more things from the world.
-Predications must interpret a set that is > 1 as meaning "together".
-A set of 1 item means "separately" or "alone".
+To handle these cases, we can make a simple extension to the algorithm: require that variables always contain a *set* of one or more things from the world.
+Predications must interpret a set of greater than one element as meaning "together" (*collective*).
+A set of one item means "separately" or "alone" (*distributive*).
+We'll get to cumulative in the next section.

-Furthermore, the `scope()` predication now needs to assign *all possible sets of values* to its variable in order to explore the solution tree and find all the solutions.
+With this change, a `scope()` predication now needs to assign *all possible sets of values* to its variable in order to explore the solution tree and find all the solutions.
 This can quickly become quite expensive, but there are optimizations we will explore.
 For now, we'll use the direct approach to understand the algorithm.

-Let's work through the example, with a world where two students are lifting a table *together*:
+Let's work through an example of a world where two students are lifting a table *together* (collective):

 ~~~
 formula: student(x), table(y), lift(x, y)